elastic/kibana/x-pack/legacy/plugins/siem/server/lib/detection_engine/README.md

 xpack.actions.enabled: true
 ```

+Restart Kibana and ensure that you are using `--no-base-path` as changing the base path is a feature but will
-Restart Kibana and you should see alerting and actions starting up
+get in the way of the CURL scripts written as is.
+You should see alerting and actions starting up like so afterwards

 ```sh
 server    log   [22:05:22.277] [info][status][plugin:alerting@8.0.0] Status changed from uninitialized to green - Ready